JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 # Adding Chaos to Learning

-One of the worst expectations that schools create in young folk is that structure and _the best path_ will be handed to them by default.
-On initial levels on education - but not uncommonly extending until bachelors programs, and even on the professional academic field - the _steps_, _points_, _levels_, and _requirements_ will appear as the single path to follow.
+One of the worst expectations schools create in young folk is that structure and _the best path_ will be handed to them by default.

+On initial levels on education - but not uncommonly extending until bachelors programs, and even on the professional academic field - the _steps_, _points_, _levels_, and _requirements_ will appear.

-Have you ever stumbled on [any list _from beginner to advanced_](https://whatpixel.com/best-java-books/)?
+Have you ever stumbled on any[ _from beginner to advanced_](https://whatpixel.com/best-java-books/) list?

-It's understandable the search for such guidelines: They help the person to follow a path and connect the dots.
+It's understandable the search for such guidelines: They represent a path and connect the dots.

 However, there are three major problems with such approach:

-1 - **The dots were already connected**: Any guide will be proposed by someone - meaning that it will carry any pre-concept from this person or group about what is important and how things are related.
-Hardly it will match what is important **to you** and how things are related in **your understanding**.
+1 - **The dots are already connected**: Any guide will be proposed by someone - meaning that it will carry any pre-concept from this person or group about what is important and how things are related.
+Hardly it will match what is important **to you** and how things should related in **your context**.

-2 - **It doesn't allow exploration**: "The path is this" can speed up your walking towards the final destiny, however, it does not (or hardly) allow you to see what is around the path.
+2 - **It doesn't allow exploration**: "The path is this" can speed up your walking towards the final destiny, however, it does not (or hardly does) allow you to see what is around the path.
 Every problem and concept is multifaceted; and every course will show you just a handful of these perceptives.

-3 - **You are protected from mistakes**: Have you ever taken a course where the instructions were to look at the raw documentation and try out many things that will end up being wrong? ...yeah... and these mistakes provide deeper and broader understanding of the problem.
+3 - **You are protected from mistakes**: Have you ever taken a course where the instructions were to look at the raw documentation and try out many things that will end up being wrong?

+...Yeah...

+I haven't as well.

+And these mistakes provide deeper and broader understanding of the problem.

 So, how to fight out of this situation without re-inventing the wheel?